10 Toxic Ingredients Hiding In Your Coffee Creamer (Plus What to Use Instead)

 The Bottom Line

-What used to be one of the healthiest beverages in the world has turned into a cup of sugar, thickeners, and artificial flavors..
-Thankfully, there are healthier ways to enjoy your morning ritual.
-One of my favorite ways is using a coffee creamer that has MCTs and collagen peptides all in one.
-I simply add one scoop to my coffee, froth, and enjoy the boosted brain energy it gives me.
+What used to be one of the healthiest beverages in the world has turned into a cup of sugar, thickeners, and artificial flavors.
+Thankfully, there are healthier ways to enjoy your morning ritual, like MCTs, collagen peptides, and spices.

 Dr. Chad Walding